Foundation Mathematics A and B

 What about after uni?

-At Salford, our mathematics courses are designed so that you build both a mathematical mind and a work-ready skillset relevant for our increasingly data-driven society.
-You will build a strong knowledge base and understanding of how mathematical and scientific methods can be applied in real-world problem-solving.
+Studying mathematics with Salford helps you to build both a solutions-focused mindset and a work-ready skillset relevant for our increasingly data-driven society.
+The strong knowledge base you will develop, and your understanding of how mathematical and scientific methods are applied, will be advantageous in real-world problem-solving roles.

-Mathematics and physics are vital tools for the development of humanity, and graduates have no shortage of exciting career options.
-The study and use of mathematical decision-making, and transferable analytical and problem-solving skills is highly valued by employers and are transferable across a range of industries.
+Mathematics is integral to the development of society, and graduates have no shortage of exciting career options.
+The study and use of mathematical decision-making, and transferable analytical and problem-solving skills is highly-valued across a range of industries.

-You might find you want to learn more about how to apply data and mathematics, so we offer a range of specialist postgraduate courses to help you take your career and interests even further.
+You might find you want to learn more about how to apply mathematics.
+We offer a range of specialist postgraduate courses to help you take your career and interests even further.
 Salford graduates and alumni also receive a significant fees discount.

 This course is extensively informed by collaboration between the university’s academics and industry partners from business, science, engineering and technology.
 The course team has a wide range of long-standing relationships with businesses and financial service sector companies industry in the North West and beyond.